Rwandan Food: 7 Authentic Dishes You Shouldn’t Miss

 Want to go beyond tasting?
 Take a cooking class to learn how to prepare traditional Rwandan dishes.

-• Nyamirambo Women’s Center (Kigali) – Hands-on local cooking workshops.
+• Nyamirambo Women’s Center – Hands-on Rwandan cooking workshops.

-• Azizi Life (Rural villages) – Cook with families in their homes.
+• Azizi Life (Rural Villages) – Cook with local families in their homes.

 FAQs About Rwandan Food